guilhermeorcezi/happy/README.md

 ## :bookmark: About

-<strong>Happy</strong> is a project to help you find orphanages in your area to make kids happy
+<strong>Happy</strong> is a project to help you find orphanages in your area to make kids happy!

 ## :rocket: Technologies